Yasuhiko Kuroe: Pacific War

 At the start of the Pacific War, he was promoted to captain and was transferred to the 47th Independent Chūtai, which operated prototype Nakajima Ki-44 fighters.
 From December 1941 to March 1942, he was then involved in Malaya Campaign and Battle of Singapore, during which he claimed shooting down three enemy aircraft.

-On 24 April, Captain Kurobe was transferred to the 64th Sentai to take over the command of the 3rd Chūtai leader of the 64th Sentai, after the previous commander was killed in action during the Japanese invasion of Burma.
+On 24 April, Captain Kuroe was transferred to the 64th Sentai to take over the command of the 3rd Chūtai leader of the 64th Sentai, after the previous commander was killed in action during the Japanese invasion of Burma.
 He then switched to Nakajima Ki-43 fighter.
 In March 1943 he was promoted to executive officer of the 64th Sentai.
 He saw extensive action over Burma from April 1942 to January 1944, where his unit mostly operated from airfields at Rangoon and Meiktila.
 His missions typically involved performing fighter sweeps and escorting bombers to Arakan, Chittagong and Assam areas, or defending Rangoon and Meiktila from Allied bombers.
 His last mission in Burma Campaign was on 18 December 1943.

 In January 1944 he was transferred to Japan to test the new Kawasaki Ki-102, Nakajima Ki-106 and Mitsubishi Ki-109 interceptors and the rocket-powered Mitsubishi J8M, all intended to intercept Boeing B-29 bombers.
 He shot down one B-29 on 25 March and two more on 23/24 May 1945.